Bone Marrow 101

 People consumed bone marrow long before it found its place in modern American cuisine, particularly in Europe and Asia.
-There is some evidence that early hominids collected animal bones specifically for the marrow.
-Native Americans and indigenous people of Canada consumed marrow for its nutrients and ability to aid digestion (5).
+There is some evidence that early hominids collected animal bones specifically for the nutrients found in marrow.
+Similarly, indigenous people of Canada and the northern US noshed on marrow for its nutrients and ability to aid in proper digestion.

 Health Benefits of Bone Marrow

-From a macronutrient standpoint, bone marrow is made up of 97 percent fat, with a little protein and no carbohydrates (5).
-From the 1970s through 1990s, bone marrow was criticized for its high fat content.
-Today, there is limited, but growing research discussing bone marrow’s specific health benefits, thanks to the Weston A. Price Foundation and a surging interest in primal health.
+From a macronutrient standpoint, bone marrow is made up of 97% fat, with a little protein and no carbohydrates.
+From the 1970s through 1990s, bone marrow was criticized for its high fat content, but we know so much more about “good fats” vs “bad fats” today.

-That being said, there are significant health benefits specific to bone marrow alone.
+That said, there are significant health benefits specific to bone marrow alone…

-On little more than a hunch, Dr. Astrid Brohult, a Swedish oncologist, gave leukemia patients bone marrow soup to help their own bone marrow resume normal function (6).
-While results were inconsistent, some patients experienced incredible improvement.
-Their white blood cell count returned, along with a boost in energy.
+On little more than a hunch, Dr. Astrid Brohult, a Swedish oncologist, gave leukemia patients bone marrow soup to help their own bone marrow resume normal function (1).
+While results were somewhat inconsistent for this initial experiment, some patients did experience incredible improvements, such as: the return of their white blood cell count, along with a boost in energy.

 A full decade later, Brohult’s husband, a biochemist, believed he discovered the ingredient responsible for white blood cell production.
-Bone marrow contains a group of compounds called alkyglycerols (AKGs), immune-boosting lipids also found in human breast milk (6).
+Bone marrow contains a group of compounds called alkylglycerols (AKGs), which are immune-boosting lipids also found in human breast milk.(1)

 Marrow Can Help Heal the Digestive Tract

-Marrow Could Decrease the Risk of Various Diseases
+Marrow Could Decrease the Risk of Various Health Issues

-A University of Michigan study shows the fat tissue in bone marrow contains significant amounts of the hormone adiponectin, which supports insulin sensitivity, breaks down fat, and may help decrease the risk of cardiovascular disease, diabetes, and obesity-associated cancer.
-Obese individuals have been shown to have the lowest levels of adiponectin.
-It’s believed that the leaner an individual becomes, the more adiponectin they have (2).
+A University of Michigan study showed that the fat tissue in bone marrow contains significant amounts of the hormone adiponectin, which supports insulin sensitivity, breaks down fat, and may help decrease the risk of cardiovascular disease, diabetes, and obesity-associated cancer.

-In Some Cases, Marrow Has More Vitamins and Minerals Than Meat
+Marrow Can Have More Vitamins & Minerals Than Meat

 The price of bone marrow will vary depending upon the quality you buy.
-Grass-fed bones from healthy animals are better for your overall health, but come at a premium price point compared to grain-fed marrow bones.
+Grass-fed bones from healthy animals are definitely recommended by our team for your overall health, but these do come at a premium price point.

 Many people enjoy roasting the bones in the oven and serving the fatty marrow with some sort of marmalade.
 Others spread the marrow across crackers or toast.